yell0w4x/ecmatest/README.md

 ### test

 Tests are declared via `test` decorator and refer fixtures in the same way as [fixtures](#fixture).
-Tests can use `expect` as in usual way in jest.
+Tests can use `expect` just as you would use in Jest.

 ```javascript
 import { expect } from 'expect';